imvimalkumar007/layoffs-data-cleaning/README.md

 - Finalized the dataset, making it analysis-ready.

 ## Files Included
-- `layoffs_cleaning.sql`: The complete SQL script for cleaning the dataset.
+- `data cleaning project.sql`: The complete SQL script for cleaning the dataset.
-- `layoffs_raw.csv`: The raw dataset before cleaning.
+- `layoffs.csv`: The raw dataset before cleaning ( sourced from KAGGLE).

 ## Steps in the Process
 1. **Removing Duplicates**: Identified and removed duplicate rows using `ROW_NUMBER()`.